 Patient Safety Partners (PSP)

-Dear Patient Safety Partner
+Dear Patient Safety Partner,

 Welcome to our team.

 We really hope that you will that find your role with United Lincolnshire Hospitals NHS Trust both enjoyable and rewarding.

 The purpose of this Handbook is to answer some of the questions you may have.
 This handbook provides guidance pertaining to your activities.
 It provides you with the information required to carry out your activities appropriately and safely.